Egyptian Museum Of Turin1334 Votes Currently Closed

 Not particularly for the faint-hearted, is it?
 This museum is steeped in ancient history, a haven of fascinating information for anthropologists, Egyptologists and the average intrigued tourist alike.

-Egyptian Museum Of Turin Information
+Egyptian Museum Of Turin Travel Tips

 - The Egyptian Museum joins the Ministry of Culture's (MiBAC) initiative that allows free entrance for those who visit the Egyptian Museum on their birthday!
 The celebrating visitor who has only to show a document which confirms his/her date of birth.